 THOUSANDS TO BE AWARDED TO LONG BEACH'S UNSUNG HEROES.

 Fashioned after the CNN Heroes program, a few thousand dollars will be handed out to unsung heroes at a dinner/awards ceremony hosted by Justin Rudd’s Community Action Team (C.A.T.).
 The event is simply called “Long Beach Heroes” and is funded by CAT’s Long Beach Turkey Trot.
 Semi-finalists won’t be revealed until the event.

-At last year's event, about 140 guests attended the dinner ceremony in the concert hall at Bay Shore Church at 5100 E. The Toledo in Belmont Shore.
+At last year's event, more than 100 guests attended the dinner ceremony in the fellowship hall at Bay Shore Church at 5100 E. The Toledo in Belmont Shore.
 The public is welcome to attend for $10 at the door, if they RSVP to Justin@JustinRud.com.

 The semi-finalists will be contacted and will be introduced by their nominators at the event.
 Nominators and nominees will be revealed to the public for the first time during the event.
 After a pasta dinner buffet, each nominator will be given just three (3) minutes on stage to share with the judges and assembled audience why their nominee should be recognized as a Long Beach Hero.
 Judges will include a diverse group of the most outstanding volunteers with the Community Action Team.
 Judges will have most likely already read the full nomination papers that were submitted.

-At the conclusion of the evening, Heroes will be presented with $500 or $1,000 checks to continue doing the work they do in our community.
+At the conclusion of the evening, Heroes will be presented with $500 checks to continue doing the work they do in our community.
 A Hero of the Year will also be announced.

 For the nomination process, Rudd asks the public: